carl1stcallhelpcouk/pi-gen/README.md

 1. add `ufw` package to stage3?
 1. add `ncat` package to stage3?
 1. Allow addition of aditional partitions on ssd/hhd/sd.
+1. Enable background running.
+This will involve the merging of log & debug_log functions to give granular logging and extend to full logging / silent STDOUT.

 ## Dependencies